Barahow/Marketing-CRM-Data-Warehouse/README.md

 # Marketing & CRM Data Warehouse: End-to-End ETL and Analytics

-This repository is a complete showcase of an end-to-end modern data warehouse and analytics pipeline.
-The project ingests raw data from CSV files, Meta Ads API, and GA4 API, processes and models it through a medallion (Bronze, Silver, Gold) architecture in Google BigQuery, and visualizes it in Power BI.
+Repository implements an end-to-end data warehouse and analytics pipeline.
+It ingests raw CRM CSVs, Meta Ads API data, and GA4 API data, ingests raw extracts to a Bronze layer on Google Cloud Storage, standardizes and deduplicates in a Silver layer in BigQuery via dbt, and produces analytics-ready Gold tables consumed by Power BI.

-The solution is orchestrated with Astronomer Airflow running in Docker, uses Google Cloud Storage (GCS) as the landing zone, BigQuery as the data warehouse, dbt for transformations, and Power BI for business dashboards.

-## Table of Contents

 1. [Project Summary](#project-summary)
 2. [Architecture Overview](#architecture-overview)